2016 news archive

 The Northern Territory Government will contribute up to $100 million towards a ship-lift facility at East Arm that will position Darwin as the marine services hub for northern Australia.

-Chief Minister Adam Giles has announced that Pearl Marine Engineering (PME) was selected last month as the preferred proponent and negotiations will now begin.
+The Chief Minister has announced that Pearl Marine Engineering (PME) was selected last month as the preferred proponent and negotiations will now begin.

 High class agricultural land identified in wildman river region